Sremska Mitrovica: Religion

 In 2002, the population of city of Sremska Mitrovica included 76,290 Orthodox Christians, 3,935 Roman Catholics, 252 Protestants and 106 Muslims.
-Orthodox Christians in Sremska Mitrovica are belonging to the Eparchy of Syrmia of the Serbian Orthodox Church.
-Catholics belong to the Diocese of Syrmia, which has its seat in Sremska Mitrovica.
+Orthodox Christians in Sremska Mitrovica are belonging to the Eparchy of Srem of the Serbian Orthodox Church.
+Catholics belong to the Diocese of Srijem, which has its seat in Sremska Mitrovica.

 Climate

 Sremska Mitrovica has a humid subtropical climate bordering very closely on a humid continental climate (Köppen climate classification: Dfb) as well as an oceanic climate (Köppen climate classification: Cfb).